Posted on

 • Even-heating design: Proper construction is crucial for using steel as a non-stick alternative.
 Grab a high-quality multi-clad pan with an aluminum or copper core sandwiched by stainless steel layers.
 This design prevents cold spots and heats evenly, reducing scorching and sticking.
 3-ply is the most affordable, but 5-ply is best.

 • Stainless steel grade: Avoid cheap 200-series stainless steel.
 It corrodes and sticks more easily.
-Ensure your pan is 300-series (304-grade/ 18/8, 316-grade, 18/10, etc.).
-18/10 is best.
+Ensure your pan is 300-series (e.g., 304-grade/18/8, 316-grade/18/10, etc.).
+18/10 stainless steel is best for corrosion resistance.

 Best Practices to Care for Stainless Steel: